Neuromodulation Influences Synchronization and Intrinsic Read-out: Methods

-In order to do large-scale simulation we need to employ a simple, computationally tractable neuron model.
-We use a two-dimensional model of a neural oscillator (cf. Morris-Lecar model, Fitzhugh-Nagumo model, \cite{Izhikevich2004a}).
-We employ an instantiation of the model with parameters fitted to the general properties of cortical pyramidal neurons (see \cite{Izhikevich2004b}).
-This model consists of an equation for the membrane model $v$ (Eq.~\ref{eq1}), fitted to experimental values for cortical pyramidal neurons (Eq.~\ref{eq1}), and an equation for a gating parameter $u$ (Eq.~\ref{eq2}).
+In order to do large-scale simulation we needed to employ a simple, computationally tractable neuron model.
+We used a two-dimensional model of a neural oscillator (cf.\ \cite{Izhikevich2004a}), and employed an instantiation of the model with parameters fitted to the general properties of cortical pyramidal neurons \cite{Izhikevich2004} as a generic model (g).
+The model consists of an equation for the membrane model $v$ (Equation~\ref{eq1}), fitted to experimental values for cortical pyramidal neurons, and an equation for a gating variable $u$ (Equation~\ref{eq2}).

-When the neuron fires a spike (defined as $v(t)=30\ mV$), $v$ is set back to a low membrane potential $v:=c; c= -65.8\ mV$ and the gating variable $u$ is increased by a fixed amount $d$ ($u:=u+d$, $d=8$) (cf. \cite{Izhikevich2004b}).
-This formulation allows a very simple neuron model, which avoids the explicit modeling of the downslope of the action potential, and rather resets the voltage.
-Time-dependence is modeled by the gating variable $u$.
+When the neuron fires a spike (defined as $v(t) = 30 mV$), $v$ is set back to a low membrane potential $v := c; c = -65.8mV$ and the gating variable $u$ is increased by a fixed amount $d$ ($u := u+d; d = 8$) (cf.~\cite{Izhikevich2004}).
+This formulation allows for a very simple neuron model, which avoids the explicit modeling of the downslope of the action potential, and rather resets the voltage.
+Time-dependence after a spike is modeled by the gating variable $u$.

-Neuronal variability is achieved by systematic variation of inactivation parameters.
-By varying $d$, we can vary the inactivation dynamics of the model after a spike, by varying $a$ we vary the inactivation dynamics throughout the computation.
-In this way, we can attempt to model neuronal variability in activation/inactivation dynamics, which is sufficient to model frequency-selectivity as an example of a stored intrinsic property (see Table \ref{param}).
+Neuronal heterogeneity is achieved by systematic variation of inactivation parameters.
+By varying $d$, we can vary the inactivation dynamics of the model after a spike, by varying $a$ we vary the activation/inactivation dynamics for $u$.
+In this way, we can attempt to model neuronal variability in activation/inactivation dynamics, which is sufficient to model frequency-selectivity as a stored intrinsic property.
+The parameters used in this paper for different neuron types are listed in Table~\ref{tab1}.